Colin Meloy: Singer / Songwriter

 A more bluesy and rockier guitar kicks in as the thumping beat continues assisted with a stomping piano refrain and Margaret sings

-“columbine, columbine, please alert this love of mine, let him know his Margaret comes along”
+“columbine, columbine, please alert this love of mine, let him know his Margaret comes along”in search of more love as she sings out

 “Despite this swelling in my belly it won’t quell my want for love”